1774 English cricket season: Laws revision

 The Laws of Cricket were revised during a meeting held at the Star and Garter on Pall Mall, London during February.
 This was attended by a range of influential cricket figures who produced "New Articles of the Game of Cricket", essentially a revised version of the 1744 Laws.

 The revision of the Laws formalised the standard width of a cricket bat at 4.25 in, a measure that had been introduced by the Hambledon Club following the Monster Bat Incident of 1771.
-The size of a cricket ball was narrowed to between 5.5 oz and 5.75 oz, having previously been limited to between 5 oz and 6 oz, and the toss of a coin was removed from the game, with the listing team instead having the choice of whether to bat or bowl first.
+The weight of a cricket ball was narrowed to between 5.5 oz and 5.75 oz, having previously been limited to between 5 oz and 6 oz, and the toss of a coin was removed from the game, with the visiting team instead having the choice of whether to bat or bowl first.

 The revision introduced Leg Before Wicket (LBW) as a means of dismissal, stating that "the striker is out if he puts his leg before the wicket with a design to stop the ball and actually prevent the ball from hitting it".
 The introduction of LBW stemmed from batsmen deliberately blocking the ball using their legs rather than attempting to play it with their bat, most notably a player named Ring.
 While the Law was revised nine times between its introduction and 1831, it was not until 1839 that the Law was amended to state that the ball had to pitch in line with the stumps in order for the batsman to be out.